gradle/develocity-gitlab-templates/README.md

 To generate a Develocity Access Key, you can check [Develocity Gradle plugin docs](https://docs.gradle.com/enterprise/gradle-plugin/#manual_access_key_configuration) and [Develocity Maven extension docs](https://docs.gradle.com/enterprise/maven-extension/#manual_access_key_configuration).

 ### Short-lived access tokens
-A short-lived access token will be retrieved given the access key and will replace the `DEVELOCITY_ACCESS_KEY` variable content.
+Develocity access keys are long-lived, creating risks if they are leaked.
+To avoid this, users can use short-lived access tokens to authenticate with Develocity.
+Access tokens can be used wherever an access key would be used.
+Access tokens are only valid for the Develocity instance that created them.
-If a short-lived token fails to be retrieved (for example the Develocity server version is lower than 2024.1), no access key will be set.
+If a short-lived token fails to be retrieved (for example, if the Develocity server version is lower than `2024.1`), no access key will be set.
+In that case, Develocity authenticated operations like build cache read/write and build scan publication will fail without failing the build.
-For more infos on short-lived token, see [Develocity API documentation](https://docs.gradle.com/develocity/api-manual/#short_lived_access_tokens).
+For more information on short-lived tokens, see [Develocity API documentation](https://docs.gradle.com/develocity/api-manual/#short_lived_access_tokens).

 ## License